BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - Horse Lord
 - Sharpshooter

-**ACTIVE/PASSIVE RULES**
+- **The Warrior Poet** `PASSIVE`

-- **The Warrior Poet** `PASSIVE` - Hama may spend a Will point at the start of any Fight phase.
+Hama may spend a Will point at the start of any Fight phase.
 If he does so, friendly Rohan models within 6" of him may re-roll To Wound rolls of a natural 1, until the end of that turn.

 </div>